All teachers can be reached through ParentSquare.

 Ms. Garcia -- Science

 Originally from Mexico City, I hold a BS in Biochemistry and a specialty in Biopharmaceutical Science From ULSA in Mexico.
 When I decided to become a teacher in 2008, I completed the SJSU teacher credentialing program.
-I am a founding AdVENTURE teacher, a Google Certified Educator, an Edmodo Luminary and Ambassador and a KQED Ambassador.
-You could say I love my tech!
+I am a founding AdVENTURE teacher, a Google Certified Educator and a PBS Certified Media Literacy Educator.
 I am a firm believer that Science education provides a strong foundation for students to develop the skills they will need to succeed in college and career.
 Students are intrinsically curious.
 Science feeds that curiosity and the desire to learn about the world helps bridge the gap between the classroom and the real-world.
 I teach to empower students to become creators of knowledge.
 I am also always looking for new ways to teach and make my content fun and exciting to the students.
-This spirit of improvement has provided me several very rewarding personal achievements as a published curriculum author for BetterLesson.com, NEA Master Teacher Mentor, PBS Digital Literacy Certified Educator, 2013 Globaloria Teacher of the Year, and 2014 SCCOE/TI STEM Teacher of the Year.
+This spirit of improvement has provided me several very rewarding personal achievements as a published curriculum author for BetterLesson.com, NEA Master Teacher Mentor, PBS Digital Innovator All-Star, 2013 Globaloria Teacher of the Year, and 2014 SCCOE/TI STEM Teacher of the Year.
 When I am not teaching or planning lessons for my students I like to spend time with my children, often playing board games or finding new Pokemon to add to our collections.
-I also enjoy reading, knitting and cooking.

 Teaching Above The Test Blog - Class calendars